-Run monthly phishing simulations
+1. Run monthly phishing simulations

 We recommend running phishing simulations at least monthly.
 At MetaCompliance, we constantly update our Phishing email templates, so you will always have fresh ones to use that are up to date with the current threats we see in real life.

-Automated follow-up training to victims of phish
+2. Automated follow-up training to victims of phish

-General training to all staff on new threats to be aware of
+3. General awareness training for all staff on new threats

-Use blogs and office assets, such as screensavers and posters
+4. Use blogs and office assets, such as screensavers and posters

 Our Marketing Team release a 'Scam of the Month' series which is included in our Blogs section; this helps to keep recent scams and attacks at the forefront for employees.

-Make use of the Department Comparison Report to identify possible weaknesses
+5. Make use of the Department Comparison Report to identify possible weaknesses